 StartLedblinking= 20 %: when SoC gets below 20% the LED will start blinking as an early warning, 2 blink for 10-19 % and 1 blink for 0-9 %.
+Affects the LED output port.

 VoltWarn= 3.100 V: this is the first level of protection.
 At 3.100 V the buzzer/alarm will start beeping "low voltage".
 It is now time to start the engine and start charging to prevent that any loads get disconnected.
+Affects the Beep output port.

 VoltLow= 3.050 V: this is when the "not necessary" loads will be disconnected via the bi-stable relay.
+Affects the Load ON and Load OFF output ports.

 VoltVerylow= 3.000 V: this is when all loads will be disconnected.
 You can use this e.g. if you have a second bi-stable relay isolating the batteries completely.
-If BMS4S is not disconnected it will go into low power mode and only do the most important tasks in a slow paste, like switching on the system again once charging has brought the voltage up to VoltswitchOnagain.
+If BMS4S is not disconnected when this happens, it will go into low power mode and only do the most important tasks in a slow paste, like switching on the system again once charging has brought the voltage up to VoltswitchOnagain.
+Affects the All OFF output port.